Posts for: #Development

 C is a better fit for tools like an OCI runtime

 I’ve spent some of the last weeks working on a replacement for runC, the most used/known OCI runtime for running containers.
 It might not be very well known, but it is a key component for running containers.
 Every Docker container ultimately runs through runC.
-Having containers running through some common specs allow some pieces to be replaced without having any difference in behavior.
-The OCI runtime specs describe how a container looks like once it is running, for instance it lists all the mount points, the capabilities left to the process, the process that must be executed, the namespaces to create and so on. ...
+The OCI runtime is the thin layer between the container engine and the kernel: it reads a JSON configuration file, creates the necessary namespaces and cgroups, sets up mounts and capabilities, and finally execs the container process.
+Because it runs for such a short time and its workload is almost entirely syscalls, the implementation language matters for startup latency.

 OpenShift on system containers